Mechanical/Automobile/Industrial Engineering from Germany

 You might want to consider the Master's Degree in mechanical engineering at this university.
-This is a high ranked program which actually has no GPA requirement right now to enroll.
+This is a highly ranked program which has no GPA requirement right now to enroll.

 As for the tuition fees, it doesn't cost more for foreign students than it does for German nationals.
 A lot of universities including this one are actually tuition free!

 Scholarships can come in the form of grants and loans from the German Academic Exchange Service, the US Fulbright Commission, the German National Academic Foundation and cultural institutions or political foundations.